Volunteering Opportunities

 • Did you know that Malton Museum is run by volunteers?

-We rely on its volunteers to run and deliver its learning programmes, provide a welcoming environment for our visitors and care for its collections.
+We rely on our volunteers to run and deliver Malton Museum’s learning programmes, provide a welcoming environment for our visitors and care for the museum’s historic collections.
 There are lots of opportunities to be involved and we are always looking for new people to join us.

 To download a volunteer enquiry form, please click on the following links.
 The form is available in PDF or Word format.